MarcoGorelli/narwhals-daft/README.md

 - Check whether `Implementation.UNKNOWN` is alright or if it could/should be improved.
 - Is `_evaluate_expr` needed?
 Can it be fixed in Narwhals first?
 - Implement `group_by`, `selectors`, and other missing parts.
+- See if there's an easy way to re-use the Narwhals test suite.